prashantbaher/new-tcc/_pages/5-about.md

 You come here it means you want to know about this blog more and the person who is sharing this knowledge.

-For organization purpose I have divided this page into the following parts
+For organization purpose I have divided this page into the parts.

-1. Introduction

-2. Why did I learn to programme?

-3. How did I learn to programme?

-4. Purpose of this Blog

-Feel free to jump to the topic you want to read from above topics.
+Feel free to jump to the topic you want to read.

 ---